Bobby Mitchell, first African American to play for Redskins, passes away at 84

-WASHINGTON — 84-year-old Bobby Mitchell, the first African American, to play for the Washington Redskins, passed away Sunday afternoon.
+WASHINGTON — Bobby Mitchell, the first African American, to play for the Washington Redskins, passed away Sunday afternoon.
+He was 84-years-old.

 Mitchell played for the Redskins from 1962-68 as a halfback.
 He would then serve as an executive with Washington from his retirement up until 2002.

-Mitchell, who is originally from Arkansas, was interceded into the Pro Football Hall of Fame in 1983.
+Mitchell, who is originally from Arkansas, was introduced into the Pro Football Hall of Fame in 1983.

 Washington Redskins owner Dan Snyder released a statement: